Oljath: Third marriage

-Oljath's grand-nephew Öljaitü briefly took Damascus from Mamluks in 1312.
+Oljath's grand-nephew Öljaitü briefly took Damascus from the Mamluks in 1312.
 It was when Mamluk emirs, former governor of Aleppo - Shams al-Din Qara Sonqur and governor of Tripoli - al-Afram defected to Öljaitü.
-Despite extradition requests from Egypt, ilkhan invested Qara Sonqur (now under new name - Aq Sonqur) with governorate of Maragheh and al-Afram with Hamadan.
+Despite extradition requests from Egypt, ilkhan invested Qara Sonqur (now under the new name - Aq Sonqur) with the governorate of Maragheh and al-Afram with Hamadan.
 Qara Sonqur was given the hand of Oljath on 17 January 1314 in exchange of a dowry worth 30.000 dinars.
 Qara Sonqur was killed by Abu Sa'id in 1328 in exchange of Timurtash's execution in 1327.
 Oljath's further life is unknown.